Brunner-Kibali/Network_Device_Applications/README.md

-# Network_Device_Applications
+# Network_Device_Config_SSH
-These are a series of network device applications i have built.
-The apps are written in Python; meant to programmatically manage network devices.
+This is an application written in Python to programmatically configure Arista network devices via SSH.
 Inspired and guided by @Mihai Catalin